Highly rated local moving companies for New York City to Philadelphia moves

 - Philadelphia is considered to be less safe than New York City with a score of 33.91 vs New York City’s 49.17.

-- Air quality in Philadelphia is good, and in New York City it's good.
+- Air quality in Philadelphia is Good, and in New York City it’s Good.

 - Elevator reservation: If your building has an elevator you’ll want to check on how to reserve it for move day.

 - State licensing: For decades movers In Pennsylvania were regulated by the Public Utility Commission (PUC).
 Each company was issued a PUC Number and was required to abide by a universal publicly published tariff that established the rates movers could charge for various services.
-Now, some sources claim that the PUC no longer regulates in-state movers, and it appears as though the PUCโs website is no longer functioning.
-So if youโre moving within Pennsylvania, youโll want to address these issues with your moving company representative and if possible, contact the state directly.
-Make sure the moving company you use has a license before hiring.
+Now, some sources claim that the PUC no longer regulates in-state movers, and it appears as though the PUC’s website is no longer functioning.
+So if you’re moving within Pennsylvania, you’ll want to address these issues with your moving company representative and if possible, contact the state directly.
+Ensure the company you choose is licensed to handle your move.

-- State regulator: You can verify a Pennsylvania moving license and its status through the state's public utilities commission.
+- State regulator: To confirm a moving company’s license in Pennsylvania, visit the state’s public utilities commission.

 - Change of address: You can set an official move date on the form and this way all of your mail will get properly forwarded to Philadelphia.
 Get started here.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 In Pennsylvania, movers typically offer Released Value Protection at no extra cost, covering items at 60 cents per pound.
 For more comprehensive coverage, inquire about Full Value Protection with the moving company, or explore third-party insurance options for tailored plans.
 Consider coverage limits, additional costs, and reviews before making a decision.

 Where to live in Philadelphia

-Ready to relocate to Philly?
-Here are some of the top neighborhoods to consider in Philadelphia.
+With your sights set on Philly, these are some of the most popular neighborhoods to consider in Philadelphia.

 Best neighborhoods for singles